New York Sales Tax Litigation Consultants

-Businesses will often utilize their CPAs or, occasionally, in-house tax department to handle New York tax audits.
-Even if the audit is handled expertly by the CPA or tax department, the New York Department of Tax and Finance may still take aggressive positions against the taxpayer or may simply be unreasonable.
-After the Notice of Determination is issued, and when settlement negotiations are not working during or after the audit, then the taxpayer has a small window of time to use the only other means of getting a just result – controversy.
-If a taxpayer does not file a complaint or petition within 90 days of the notice of determination, then the ability to litigate or even protest their tax debt becomes much more difficult.
+Businesses will often utilize their CPAs or, occasionally, in-house tax departments to handle New York tax audits.
+Even if the audit is handled expertly by the CPA or tax department, the New York revenue agency may still take aggressive positions against the taxpayer.
+After the assessment is issued, the taxpayer can protest or challenge the assessment of the agency and if this is not done, the amount you owe becomes final.
+At this point, you can still usually ask for a reconsideration of the assessment in the form of settlement negotiation.
+When settlement negotiations are not working during or after the audit, then the taxpayer has a small window of time to use the only other means of getting a just result – controversy.
+If a taxpayer does not file a complaint or petition within a short deadline, generally 30 to 60 days of the notice of determination, then the ability to litigate or even protest their tax debt becomes much more difficult.

-Sales Tax Helper has worked for over five decades of cumulative experience in assisting taxpayers who need to litigate their tax matters to get just results.
+New York Sales Tax Helper has over five decades of cumulative experience in assisting taxpayers who need to litigate their tax matters to get just results.
 Our firm focuses on the tough situations, the times when hard-hitting actions are needed to take a negative situation and get the very best out of it.
-Additionally, we work with CPAs and tax attorneys whose clients need aggressive legal help when dealing with the New York Department of Tax and Finance or other tax authorities.
+Additionally, we work with CPAs and sales tax consultants whose clients need aggressive legal help when dealing with the Department of Revenue or other tax authorities.
 In fact, we have found that is not uncommon for the start of the controversy process to be the most effective settlement tactic the taxpayer has.

-When a taxpayer sues the New York Department of Tax and Finance, it can change how the Department views a tax situation, sometimes dramatically.
-The litigation department of the New York Department of Tax and Finance may decide that the issue an auditor was so worked up about is not a viable issue to litigate.
+When a taxpayer sues the state taxing agency, it can change how the Department views a tax situation, sometimes dramatically.
+The litigation department of the agency may decide that the issue an auditor was so worked up about is not a viable issue to litigate.
 Alternatively, the litigation department might view the potential consequences of losing the case and being bound by the decision for all other taxpayers.
 Under the right circumstances, this can make settlement negotiations much easier and more successful once litigation has begun.
-If our tax attorneys bring your case to litigation, the DOR’s ability to reach a compromise changes, which may be used to your business or your client’s advantage.
+When our sales and use tax litigation consultants bring a case to litigation, the DOR’s ability to reach compromise changes, which may be used to your business or your client’s advantage.
 Additionally, a large percentage of litigated cases are settled without a final court decision.

-To find out how tax controversy may be the tool needed to successfully resolve your tax problems, contact a qualified tax attorney from our firm today.
+To find out how tax controversy may be the tool needed to successfully resolve your tax problems, contact a qualified tax consultant from our firm today.

 New York Sales Tax Audit FAQs